wangerekaharun/StreamComposeAttachments/README.md

 }
 ```

-Here, you use the `ChatTheme` from Stream Chat SDK which provides you with all the default styling.
+Here, you use the `ChatTheme` from Stream Compose UI elements.
+It provides you with all the default styling.
 You can also choose to use a custom theme if you need different styling.
 You also pass your custom factories to handle the custom attachments.
 And lastly, you set the content to a custom one.
-If you need the default channel messages behavior you only need:
+If you need the default channel messages behavior you only need to do this:

 ```kotlin
 ChatTheme {